tfa7/Angular-Pokemon/README.md

 2. pokemon-detail: displays the Pokemon cards
 3. pokemon-detail-modal: displays the selected Pokemon

 We could keep the header and detail on one page but adhering to separation of concerns and single responsibility principle, both were placed in separate components.
+This makes it easier to manage and test these components.
 The observer behavioral design pattern ensures the respective components are in sync by allowing components to subscribe to the 'PokemonFilterService'.

 ### The services folder contains the following
-1. api: contains the api calls to Poke Api plus a resolver service that caches the pokemon types from the api call
+1. api: contains the api calls to Poke Api plus, a resolver service that caches the pokemon types from the api call
 2. behaviour-services: used to keep track of the Pokemon filters, and to sync this data between the pokemon-header and pokemon-detail components
 3. guards: currently only used for changing the page title but these are more commonly used for security

 ### The pipes folder contains the filters for
 1. search text